The Box (Roddy Ricch song)

 "The Box" is a song by American rapper Roddy Ricch, originally released on December 6, 2019 as the second track from his debut studio album Please Excuse Me for Being Antisocial, before released as the fourth single on January 11, 2020.
 Prior to the song being released as a single, it became Roddy Ricch's highest-charting song worldwide, spending eleven weeks at number one on the US Billboard Hot 100, as well as topping the charts in Canada, New Zealand, Hungary, and peaking at number two in both the UK and Ireland.
 The song received critical acclaim, with praise for Ricch's vocal delivery.
 Its popularity on social media apps is credited to Ricch's iconic "eee err" ad-lib.
 A music video was released on February 28, 2020, directed by Ricch.

 In the US, "The Box" was the biggest song of the final half of 2019, selling 4.7 million equivalent units as of July 2, 2020.
 Apple Music named it Song of the Year.
 It received three nominations at the 63rd Annual Grammy Awards: Best Rap Song, Best Melodic Rap Performance, and Song of the Year.
+It was Billboard magazine's number-one rap song of 2020, taking the top spot it's Year-End Hot Rap Songs of 2020.
+It also took the number-two spot on the Billboard Year-End Hot R&B/Hip-Hop Songs of 2020, being held from the top spot by The Weeknd's "Blinding Lights."